Danny Gokey: Politics

 Gokey was raised in a Republican household and has publicly supported Republican politicians since 2012.
 He supported Donald Trump during his first impeachment trial and in the 2020 presidential election.
 In January 2022, Gokey appeared at the event announcing Doug Mastriano's entry into the Pennsylvania gubernatorial race.

+Gokey, who is not vaccinated against COVID-19, has stated that he believes the vaccine may be part of a prophecy in the Book of Revelation that "emphasizes how the whole world will be deceived by Pharmakeia."
+He also believes that vaccine mandates could lead to the Mark of the Beast, an end-times belief about the Antichrist espoused by many evangelical Christians.